payal-kanani/hackathon2_predict_employee_attrition/README.md

     D --> E[Statistical Analysis + Visualisation]
     E --> F[Power BI Dashboard]

+## Analysis techniques used
+* Chi-square tests: For categorical independence testing.
+* Mann-Whitney U Test: For numerical features.
+* Correlation analysis: To assess linear relationships between satisfaction, income, and attrition.
+* Data visualisation: Bar charts, histograms, boxplots for pattern discovery.
+* Feature engineering: Creating new variables (e.g., Age Bracket, Total Satisfaction index).

+Limitations: Dataset is relatively small (1,470 rows) and the data was engineered (synthetically generated), limiting generalisability.
+Certain categories (such as Attrition, Department) are biased as they have low representation of one particular value, which impacts statistical robustness.

+Generative AI was used to:

+* Ideate hypothesis-testing approaches.
+* Suggest dashboard layouts and visualisation techniques.
+* Optimise code readability and structure.

+## Ethical considerations
+* Data Privacy: The dataset is anonymised and synthetic; no personal identifiers are included.
+* Bias/Fairness: Representation imbalances (e.g., small HR sample) may bias interpretations.
+* Societal Considerations: Analysis focuses on fairness and preventing biased HR decision-making.

+## Dashboard
+We used PowerBI to build a dashboard.
+To review the dashboard, please download the .pbix file from the [# dashboard] folder and open it locally on your system.

+## Dashboard Design
+1. Overview Page: KPIs (attrition rate, headcount, average age, average income).
+2. Attrition Analysis: Donut chart (Attrition Yes/No), bar charts by Department and Job Role.
+3. Demographics: Age distribution, gender, and marital status stacked charts.
+4. Tenure & Experience: Attrition trends by years at company and income distribution.
+5. Work Conditions: Attrition split by Overtime, Business Travel, and Satisfaction Heatmaps.

+Communication: Visuals were designed for non-technical HR managers with tooltips, labels, and interactivity.
+Technical audiences can further query Jupyter notebook outputs.

 ## Rationale to map Business Requirements to the Data Visualisations
 * Overview Page (KPIs: Attrition Rate, Active/Inactive Employees, Total Employees) → Provides high-level business metrics for quick decision-making by HR leadership.